 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Julius Baer reported total carbon emissions of approximately 12,667,000 kg CO2e.
-This figure includes 2,736,000 kg CO2e from Scope 1 emissions, 805,000 kg CO2e from Scope 2 emissions, and a significant 8,895,000 kg CO2e from Scope 3 emissions, primarily driven by business travel.
-Over the years, Julius Baer has demonstrated a commitment to reducing its carbon footprint.
-In 2022, the firm recorded total emissions of about 10,024,000 kg CO2e, which included 2,496,000 kg CO2e from Scope 1 and 878,000 kg CO2e from Scope 2.
-This indicates a notable increase in emissions in 2023 compared to 2022.
-The company has set ambitious climate commitments, aiming for net-zero emissions across all scopes by 2050.
-They are also committed to near-term targets aligned with the Science Based Targets initiative (SBTi), with specific goals to reduce emissions consistent with limiting global warming to 1.5°C. As of 2021, their portfolio targets covered 11% of total investments and lending by total assets, reflecting a proactive approach to sustainability.
-Julius Baer’s emissions data and climate commitments underscore their ongoing efforts to address climate change while operating from their headquarters in Switzerland (CH).
+In 2023, Julius Baer reported total carbon emissions of approximately 12,667,000 kg CO2e, comprising 2,736,000 kg CO2e from Scope 1, 805,000 kg CO2e from Scope 2, and a significant 8,895,000 kg CO2e from Scope 3 emissions, primarily driven by business travel.
+This marked an increase from 10,024,000 kg CO2e in 2022, indicating a need for enhanced climate action.
+The bank has set ambitious long-term climate commitments, aiming for net-zero emissions across all scopes by 2050.
+Their near-term targets are aligned with the Science Based Targets initiative (SBTi), with specific goals to reduce emissions consistent with limiting global warming to 1.5°C. As of 2021, their portfolio targets covered 11% of total investment and lending by total assets, with required activities making up 10% of this total.
+Julius Baer is committed to submitting further detailed reduction targets by May 2024, reflecting their proactive stance in addressing climate change within the financial sector.
+The bank's emissions data and climate commitments underscore its dedication to sustainability and responsible investment practices, aligning with global efforts to mitigate climate impacts.

 Access structured emissions data, company-specific emission factors, and source documents